-- b.
-Use Red menu bar to choose Predefined areas OR create a custom AOI.
-CLICK the "Submit' button. - 4.
-To zoom to a selection or AOI polygon, hold the "SHIFT" key and hold the left mouse button to draw a box to define the zoom area. - 5.
+- 4. To zoom to a selection or AOI polygon, hold the "SHIFT" key and hold the left mouse button to draw a box to define the zoom area. - 5.
 To select any HUC12 other than the COAs, CLICK inside the boundary.
 Clicking inside a HUC12 boundary will select or deselect it. - 6.
 To deselect any of the five highlighted COAs, CLICK inside the boundary. - 7.
-To view a list of SGCN for a COA/HUC12, click on the blue query tool button (i) in the tool bar and select 'COA SGCN Info' from the pull-down menu next to the query tool.
+To view a list of SGCN for a COA/HUC12, click on the blue query tool bar and select "COA SGCN Info" from the pull-down menu next to the query tool.
 CLICK on the COA/HUC12 polygon and the list will open in a separate popup window. - 8.
-CLICK the 'Submit COAs for threat analysis' button to run a Threats analysis.
-See page 14 for step-by-step instructions to run a TRA report. - 9.
-To view a list of Threats and the analysis results, click on the blue query tool button (i) in the tool bar and select 'THREATS INFO" from the pull-down menu next to the query tool.
+CLICK the "Submit COAs for threat analysis" button to run a Threats analysis.
+See page 14 for step-by-step instructions to run a TRA report.

+9. To view a list of Threats and the Threat Risk Assessment analysis results, click on the blue query tool button shown as a blue circle in the tool bar and select "THREATS INFO" from the pull-down menu next to the button.
 CLICK on the AOI polygon and the list will open in a separate popup window.